 This is college course.
-You are expected to have not only done the homework and all of the readings, but you are to have thought about the readings and implications.
+You are expected to have not only done the homework and all of the readings and viewings, but you are to have thought about them and their implications.
 Many classes will revolve around a lecture, many around discussions brought up by you from the readings or from current events, and many around current events that raise interesting questions with respect to the course topic, writ large.